AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ## Browsing staged product catalog {#staged-product-catalogs}

 By default, the product cockpit shows live product catalog data.
-Using the "STAGED CATALOG" in the left filter tab will load the product catalog for any selecte date.
+Using the "STAGED CATALOG" in the left filter tab will load the product catalog for any selected date.

 ![staged catalog](../assets/staged-cockpit.png)